What to Do With an Inconsolable Baby?

-If you child is crying inconsolably it can be very troublesome for parents and children, especially in the middle of the night.
+If your child is crying inconsolably it can be very troublesome for parents and children, especially in the middle of the night.
 Here are some tips to help you determine the cause of your baby’s inconsolable crying and what you can do to provide the proper relief to your child.

 - Teething– a very common cause of fussiness in infants age 4 months to 2 years.
 Other signs of teething include vigorous chewing on hands or toys, drooling, and bulging gums.
 Your infant will have no fever and might also wake up crying at night more frequently.

 - Upset stomach– in breastfed infants, occasionally your baby’s stomach may get upset by something mom ate earlier in the day.
 This can cause severe gas pains, which can last for hours.
 For more information, read our article on foods that cause colic when breastfeeding.

 - Colic– abdominal pains that cause inconsolable crying in young infants which occurs daily and lasts for several hours.
 There are many causes for colic, including gastroesophageal reflux (GER), food sensitivities, allergies to baby formulas, and more.

 - Sore throat– there are many different causes for a sore throat, and a particularly bad sore throat can be a cause of fussiness.

 - Scratched eye– sometimes an infant can accidentally scratch her eye, which can be very painful.
 A red, tearing eye can clue you into this.

 - Hair tourniquet– this occurs when a piece of long hair gets inadvertently wrapped around your child’s toe and strangles the tip of the toe, causing swelling, pain, and bleeding.
 You should seek medical attention within a couple of hours so the hair can be pulled or cut out.

 - Find the cause – undress your child and examine the eyes, mouth, skin, and toes for the above causes.
 If you identify one of the above causes, click on it for more information on treatment.